babylonhealth/ios-playbook/Cookbook/Proposals/Match UI test with implementation.md

 ## Impact on existing codebase

-No impact on the existing codebase can be achieved gradually by having a Danger rule to remind people to mark `ViewModel` and `Renderer` files with `UITestCase` marker.
+No impact on the existing codebase.
+These changes can be made gradually by having a Danger rule to remind people to mark `ViewModel` and `Renderer` files with the appropriate `UITestCase` marker.

 ## Alternatives considered